Pros

 6. Southern Hospitality

 This charming quality still thrives among Dallas dwellers.
 Experience a community that’s friendly to newcomers.
 Adjusting to new ways of living will make it easier for transplants.
 The attitudes displayed are relaxed and warm.
-This is definitely reassuring as a new face in town.
+This is definitely reassuring as a new face in town.7.
+Professional Sports Teams

 1. Traffic